My Research Agenda

 -

-Roodi, F., Yakut, N., Watson, W. R. (Accepted).
+Roodi, F., Yakut, N., Watson, W. R. (2026).
 GenAI use in computer science: Insider perspectives to inform practice [Poster Presentation].
 American Educational Research Association Annual Meeting (AERA), Los Angeles, CA, United States.

 -